pauljeter/pauljeter-astro/src/content/blog/bootstrap-3-tips-and-tricks-you-still-might-not-know.md

 </div>
 ```

-Notice how the iframe doesn’t include frameborder="0".
+Notice how the iframe doesn't include frameborder="0".
 This is because Bootstrap will actually normalize any ugly outlines for you with this helper class.

 Responsive Utility Classes Need a Display Property
 With Bootstrap 3.2 being released, they updated the way responsive utility classes work.
 Normally you would just assign .visible-xs, .visible-sm, .visible-md, and .visible-lg to hide or show certain elements at different device widths.
-Now, you actually have to specify a “state” as well of either block, inline, or inline-block.
-This maximizes your control, but if you’re confused on which on to use, just use block.
-Here’s some examples:
+Now, you actually have to specify a "state" as well of either block, inline, or inline-block.
+This maximizes your control, but if you're confused on which on to use, just use block.
+Here's some examples:

 ```css
 /* With * being xs, sm, md, or lg */